jimixxperez/consumption_dev/README.md

 *consumption deviation in the year 2012 with confidence interval determined from the past 5 years*

 ---
 in the two extreme seasons, winter and summer, the surplus or deficit of power consumptions can be partially related to temperature deviation from forecasted / expected temperatures.
-This behavior can roughly captured by linear regression [see figure below].
+This behavior can be roughly captured by linear regression [see figure below].
 As expected summer exhibits the inverse behavior of the winter (direct vs inversely proportional).

 ![consumption deviation](consumption_deviation_vs_temperature_deviation.png)